Averell Smith

-Averell Smith (born November 18, 1958) is an American political adviser who has worked mainly for Democratic Party candidates and initiatives.
+Averell "Ace" Smith (born November 18, 1958) is an American political adviser who has worked mainly for Democratic Party candidates and initiatives.
 He has worked on many state and national campaigns, either independently or as part of a consulting firm which he co-founded in 1997.

 Early life and education

 Named after former New York governor and U.S. ambassador Averell Harriman, Smith was introduced to the political world at a young age, working on his father Arlo Smith’s campaign for District Attorney of San Francisco.
 He campaigned for George McGovern for president in 1972 at age 13.
 His first job was at a legal processor on Taylor and Market Streets in San Francisco, before working as a consultant for the Democratic Congressional Campaign Committee in the 1980s.

 Career

 Beginning in 1988, Smith began to focus his political work on opposition research, including work for Mayor Richard M. Daley of Chicago and Mayor Richard Riordan of Los Angeles.
 He used the same methods to identify potential vulnerabilities of his own clients, for example in Bill Clinton’s 1992 campaign.
 He unearthed a minor billing scandal in the Department of Water and Power involving incumbent Mayor James Hahn that helped his client Antonio Villaraigosa win the election. and provided members of the press with the roster of the Canadian football team the Hamilton Tiger-Cats after it was reported that Los Angeles City Attorney Rocky Delgadillo had falsely claimed to play for them, when Delgadillo was running against Smith's client Jerry Brown in the 2006 Democratic primary.